PIA Executive Committee:

-Student Representative: Christine Dileone, MSN, RN
+Postdoc: Christine Dileone, PhD, MSN, RN

-Christine Dileone MSN, RN is an Assistant Clinical Professor and PhD student at the University of Connecticut School of Nursing.
+Christine Dileone PhD, MSN, RN is an Assistant Clinical Professor at the University of Connecticut School of Nursing.
 She utilizes the resources of the Alzheimer's Association in her teaching, specifically on communication techniques with dementia patients to maintain dignity and improve care.
 Christine serves her faith community as a Parish nurse, by assisting pastors in the care of the mind, body and soul of the congregation members.
 She coordinates a monthly Alzheimer's support group and is actively involved in yearly walks to end Alzheimer’s, a committee member of both the Advocacy & Policy and Education committees at the Association, as well as a Women's Champions in the Fight Against Alzheimer's Women's Campaign.
 Christine cared for her mom with Alzheimer's both in her home and as a long distance caregiver for almost twelve years before her passing in April 2018.

 Immediate Past Chair: Alex Bahar-Fuchs, PhD